Price Action Analysis in Trading

 - Is volatility increases or decreases

 - Is the change happening during an active trading period or not?
-For example, candlesticks in mid-period generally dead or inactive.
+For example, candlesticks in mid-period are generally dead or inactive.

 TESTING PRICE LEVELS

-The concept of testing refers to the market moving towards a price level to “test” if the price level will accept reject the market’s advances.
+The concept of testing refers to the market moving towards a price level to “test” if the price level will accept or reject the market’s advances.

 THREE PRICE BARS/expectation